josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 *   Loosely structured search criteria; for example, `name='wind*'`
 *   Multiple values; for example, `after='12/31/2015' & before='1/1/2017'` &mdash;in no particular order&mdash; `before='1/1/2017' & after='12/31/2015'` &mdash; in a variety of formats&mdash; `during='currentYear'`

-As these kinds of parameters don't fit smoothly in a URL path, you can use optional parameters for conveying arbitrarily complex information during navigation.
+As these kinds of parameters do not fit smoothly in a URL path, you can use optional parameters for conveying arbitrarily complex information during navigation.
-Optional parameters aren't involved in pattern matching and afford flexibility of expression.
+Optional parameters are not involved in pattern matching and afford flexibility of expression.

 The router supports navigation with optional parameters as well as required route parameters.
 Define optional parameters in a separate object *after* you define the required route parameters.